 The bill amends the Wyoming Urban Renewal Code to expand its application to include the provision of affordable housing.
-It introduces new findings and definitions, emphasizing the lack of affordable housing in municipalities and its negative impact on public health, safety, and welfare.
+It introduces new findings that highlight the lack of affordable housing in municipalities, which is deemed detrimental to public health, safety, and welfare.
 The bill defines "affordable housing" as housing where the total gross household income of the occupant does not exceed 120% of the median gross household income for the county.
-Additionally, it modifies existing definitions related to "blighted areas" and "urban renewal projects" to incorporate affordable housing initiatives.
+Additionally, it modifies existing definitions related to "blighted areas" and "urban renewal projects" to incorporate the provision of affordable housing as a key objective.

 Statutes affected: Introduced: 15-9-102, 15-9-103, 15-9-104, 15-9-105, 15-9-106, 15-9-107, 15-9-110, 15-9-114, 15-9-115, 15-9-116, 15-9-120